Big-Life-Lab/PHES-ODM-Validation/specs/validation.md

     }
     ```

-2. The metadata for the validation rules are defined in the [data dictionary](https://github.com/Big-Life-Lab/PHES-ODM/tree/V2-first-draft/template) and should be passed in as a dictionary.
-The **parts** and **sets** sheets contains the metadata needed and should be passed in as a list of dictionaries.
-An example can be seen below,

-    ```{python}
-    {
-        "parts: [
-            {
-                "partID": "methodSetID",
-                "label": Method Set ID",
-                "partType": "attribute"
-                "dataType": "varchar"
-            }
-        ],
-        "sets": [
-            {
-                "setName (partID): "ynmCats",
-                "setType": "category",
-                "setValues (partID): "yes1"
-            }
-        ]
-    }
-    ```

-    Keep in mind, that in the example above, all the columns in the sheets have not been included.
+2. The validation rules argument is a dictionary that contains all the rules the data argument should be validated against.
+The argument is a cerberus schema whose details and shape can be seen [here](https://docs.python-cerberus.org/en/stable/schemas.html#).
+Finally, the ODM provides a [function](./convert-to-cerberus-schema.md) as well as a YAML object which contains the rules encoded in the latest version of the ODM dictionary.

 ## Return